Architecture

 Sovereign software.

-Causeway is free to use.
+Causeway is free to use and modify, even for commercial purposes, under the Wilderness Interactive Open License.
 Connect it to Claude Code, Cursor, or any MCP client.
 Your browser, your automation, your rules.